Osteopathic Clinical Teaching

 Overall Learning Objectives

-- Demonstration of core medical knowledge about medical conditions for the patients in their area of practice.
+- Demonstration of core medical knowledge about medical conditions for the patients in their practice area.

 - Demonstration of personal responsibility, ethical standards, and sensitivity to diverse patient populations.